Skip to content

 Adults with ODD often engage in behaviors specifically designed to annoy or upset others.
 This might include deliberately bringing up controversial topics at inappropriate times, purposely doing things slowly when others need them to hurry, or intentionally ignoring social norms to provoke reactions.
 These behaviors aren’t occasional pranks but represent a persistent pattern of antagonistic actions.

-4. Blaming Others and Refusing Responsibility
+4. Blaming Others & Refusing Responsibility

 A consistent refusal to accept personal responsibility is another hallmark of adult ODD.
 When things go wrong, adults with this condition habitually blame others, circumstances, or “the system” rather than acknowledging their role.
 They may perceive themselves as victims of unfair treatment even when objective evidence suggests otherwise.